ENG

 In the case where the amount due to you from the electricity exported by the PV system exceeds the invoiced amount for the consumption of electricity for a particular billing period, such amount will be carried forward in the form of a credit note.
 When two consecutive scheduled bills based on actual meter readings are shown to be in credit Enemalta plc is obliged to pay you the credit within sixty days of the date of the second scheduled bill.
 Please refer to ARMS Ltd to make the necessary arrangements to enable the credit of such amounts directly to your bank account.

-14. How will the feed-in tariff be paid for PV system of a capacity exceeding 100kW
+14. How will the feed-in tariff be paid for a PV system of capacity exceeding 100kW?

 If your PV system has a capacity of 100kWp and no set off arrangement as explained in FAQ 13 is in place, Enemalta plc is obliged pay you the credit due after deducting any amounts owed by you to Enemalta plc, within sixty days from a scheduled meter reading.